braindatalab/PyBispectra/docs/source/auto_examples/plot_compute_ppc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 94-100
+GENERATED FROM PYTHON SOURCE LINES 96-102

-We can see that PPC has been computed for 2 connections (0 <-> 0; and 1 <->
+We can see that PPC has been computed for 2 connections (0 -> 0; and 1 -> 1),
-1), and all possible frequency combinations.
-Whilst there are 10,000 such combinations in our [100 x 100] matrices, PPC for those entries where :math:`f1` would be higher than :math:`f2` cannot be computed, in which case the values are ``numpy.nan`` (see the plotted results below for a visual demonstration of this).
+and all possible frequency combinations, averaged across our 30 epochs.
+Whilst there are 10,000 such frequency combinations in our [100 x 100] matrices, PPC for those entries where :math:`f1` would be higher than :math:`f2` cannot be computed, in which case the values are ``numpy.nan`` (see the plotted results below for a visual demonstration of this).

 ..
-GENERATED FROM PYTHON SOURCE LINES 103-106
+GENERATED FROM PYTHON SOURCE LINES 105-108

 References
 -----------------------------------------------------------------------------